-The responsible person at the audit firm is notified of the inspection results in writing (inspection results notification).

-The current inspection results notification contains the information shown in Figure II-1-76.
+The responsible person at the audit firm is notified of the inspection results in writing.
+The current inspection results notification contains the information shown in Figure II-1-74.

-Figure II-1-7: Items included in inspection results notification a.
+Figure II-1-7: Items included in inspection results notification b.
 "Key points" section